 First, prospective customers may want to know the basic noise emission levels of the ITT equipment they are considering in order to make informed purchasing decisions and to compare one product to another.
 The A-weighted sound power level and the A-weighted emission sound pressure level, determined in accordance with accepted standards such ECMA-74, are the appropriate quantities for this application.
-This Ecma Standard requires that the mean values of these two quantities, $L{WA,m}$ and $L{pA,m}$, for a batch of machines be declared.
+This Ecma Standard requires that the mean values of these two quantities, $L{WA,m}$ and $L{pA,m}$ , for a batch of machines be declared.

-Second, some prospective customers, or government regulators, especially those considering the purchase of large quantities of equipment, would like to be able to apply an acceptance sampling method on a small sample of units in order to verify that the declared noise level is valid for the entire batch, and thus be able to accept or reject the batch.
-The statistical upper limit A-weighted sound power level, $L{WA,c}$, is a useful quantity for this application, and this Standard includes procedures for its determination and for its use in the verification procedure.
+Second, some prospective customers, or government regulators, especially those considering the purchase of large quantities of equipment, would like to be able to apply an acceptance sampling method on a small sample of units in order to verify that the declared noise emission value is valid for the entire batch, and thus be able to accept or reject the batch.
+The statistical upper limit A-weighted sound power level, $L{WA,c}$ , is a useful quantity for this application, and this Standard includes procedures for its determination and for its use in the verification procedure.

-5.2 Determination of the declared mean A-weighted sound power level, L{WA,m}
+5.2 Determination of the declared mean A-weighted sound power level, LWA,m where M is the sample size (number of units in the sample).